Environmental geography focuses on the physical environment and its effect on humans.

 Placements can be found throughout industry, including environmental consultancy, government agencies, political bodies, construction, conservation and ecological charities (subject to availability).

-In the fourth year you undertake advanced research training to prepare the way to your fourth year of masters study.
-You can also select optional modules to suit your interests and employment objectives.
+In Year 4 you undertake advanced research training to prepare the way to your fourth year of masters study.
+You can also select option modules to suit your interests and employment objectives.

 You can replace some optional modules with electives from other Departments.

-In year 5 you undertake further advanced training, vocational modules and a significant independent research project tailored to your research interests and career ambitions.
+In Year 5 you undertake further advanced training and a significant independent research project tailored to your research interests and career ambitions.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.